Aljjohara/ML_Tesla_data/README.md

 - K-nearest neighbors

 ![knn](images/elbow_curve.png)
-- K=2 based on the fact that the biggest drop is from 1 to 2
+- K=2 based on the fact that the biggest drop is from 1 to 2.

 ![knn](images/knn_report.png)
 ![knn](images/knn_pic.png)

 ## Conclusion:
-Gradient Boosting Classifier has the highest accuracy score at 0.56, whereas LSTM Classifier has the lowest accuracy score at 0.43.
+KNN Classifier has the highest accuracy score at 0.57, whereas LSTM Classifier has the lowest accuracy score at 0.43.
 We have listed all classifiers accuracy scores below:
 - SVM accuracy socre: 0.55
 - Desicion Tree classifier accuracy score: 0.50